Conclusion: The misuse of impeachment

 But there is a catch: together with Pandora was an earthen jar (for some reason, most of us call it Pandora’s Box) which she was not to open under any circumstances.
 Piqued by curiosity, Pandora nevertheless opened the jar – and lo and behold – all evil it contained escaped and spread throughout the earth.
 Fortunately, Pandora, after realizing the gravity of what she had done, hastened to close the lid of the jar.
 But it was too late because the jar was emptied of its contents except one that remained at the bottom which is Hope.

 That is where we are with this awesome power of impeachment.
-We have opened the Pandora’s box.
-One can only hope that we will be also to correct ourselves and restore impeachment to its rightful use as a means of accountability and not a political weapon that will only destroy this country. – Rappler.com
+We have opened Pandora’s box.
+One can only hope that we will be able to correct ourselves and restore impeachment to its rightful use as a means of accountability and not use it as a political weapon that will only destroy this country. – Rappler.com